thwllms/thwllms.github.io/about.md

 permalink: /about/
 ---

-Thomas Williams (thwllms) is a guy currently living in Northern Virginia.
-He enjoys programming and GIS stuff.
-He's also a licensed civil engineer.
+Thomas Williams (thwllms) is a guy in Richmond, Virginia.
+He's a software developer, geodata nerd, and a licensed civil engineer.

 ![me]({{site.images}}/me.jpg)